Body & Soul (Rick Astley album)

 Body & Soul is the fourth studio album by English singer Rick Astley released in 1993.
 It was commercially unsuccessful and became the first album released by Astley to miss the UK album chart.
-It did enter the Italian album chart at #28.
-Two singles were released to support the album, "Hopelessly" which charted in the UK at #33 and "The Ones You Love" which peaked at #48.
+It did enter the Italian album chart at No. 28.
+Two singles were released to support the album, "Hopelessly" which charted in the UK at No. 33 and "The Ones You Love" which peaked at No. 48.

 Following the release of this album, Astley took a hiatus from music for several years until the release of the 2001 single "Sleeping".